thias/puppet-rhel/README.md

 ```
 The above will open up port 8091/tcp from a network and an address.
 The syntax
 for the `$title` is `<proto>_<dport>_<address>` where `<proto>` can be `all`
-and `dport` can be empty to also mean all.
+and `dport` can be empty to also mean all, or multiple ports separated by
+commas.

 ### Virtual